jakelashbrook/discover-penwith/README.md

 ## Content
 Most of the pictures and written content are my own.
 However, some photographs are provided from friends and family members.
 All of the towns information on the homepage is from Wikipedia.
 All of the photos used within the Info Windows on the map are externally sourced, all written information on the info windows is typed myself.
-You can view the PDF document i made whilst planning the Info Window content
+You can view the PDF document I made whilst planning the Info Window content
 [here](/pdf/info-window-planning.pdf) to see a library of the written content and external image links used.

+## Media
+The only external media files used are the ones within the Info Windows generated on the map when a marker is selected.
+You can find a list of the external links used [here](/pdf/info-window-planning.pdf).
+Some other images from external sources have been used with consent for this specific project.

+## Acknowledgements

+- My local community group for helping me with missing content and forming strong opinions for what should be in the initial version release.
+- Antonio Rodriguez, my mentor.
+For always being on hand to help me.
+- My partner, for continuing to push and motivate me.
+- The Code Institute Team and fellow students for helping me take this journey.
+- The Penwith Area, for inspiring me with its beauty.